flintlib/arb/doc/source/fmpcb_poly.rst

     The default function :func:`_fmpcb_poly_mullow` automatically switches
     been *classical* and *transpose* multiplication.

+    If the input pointers are identical (and the lengths are the same), they are assumed to represent the same polynomial, and its square is computed.

 .. function:: void fmpcb_poly_mullow_classical(fmpcb_poly_t C, const fmpcb_poly_t A, const fmpcb_poly_t B, long n, long prec)

 .. function:: void fmpcb_poly_mullow_transpose(fmpcb_poly_t C, const fmpcb_poly_t A, const fmpcb_poly_t B, long n, long prec)